Neo-Stone/lr-atari800-individualconfiguration-helper/README.md

 ```
 These defined configuration files should cover almost all Atari computer needs.
 If more is needed please add the appropriate files.

+***

 ### Important note:

 This configfiles are properly defined and can be used as "is".
-If you do so please be sure to read **Pt.
+If you do so please be sure to read **What has to be done Pt.
 4!**
 Unlikely that you use exactly the same BIOS files and external colour palette you **must** change your personal
 configfiles concerning this parts to adapt it to make it work properly!

 ***

+## What has to be done

 ### 1. Core option atari800_individualconfiguration must be set to "enabled"